 This phrase has saved us a lot of heartache!

-Like when we’d just gotten through a cross-country move, we didn’t like the house we ended up in, we were starting the fertility process over again, and we had no friends… so things kinda sucked.
-We weren’t in sync and I was just annoyed with him, probably due to my own over-stressed state.
+Several years ago, when we’d just gotten through a cross-country move, we didn’t like the house we ended up in.
+We were starting the fertility process over again, we had few friends, and then we had another miscarriage… so things kinda sucked.

 Your relationship isn’t stuck where it is now.

-If you want to fight for your marriage like a piece of grass grasping for any light and water it can get, grab my free list of the “Top 5 Loving Actions To Strengthen Your Marriage Daily.”
-It’s in my Resource Library.
-You can get access to it below to start doing intentional acts of love today.
+If you want to fight for your marriage and reap the rewards of investing in your relationships, grab my free list of the “Top 5 Loving Actions To Strengthen Your Marriage Daily.”
+It’s in my “Rock Mom-Life & Marriage” Bundle and you can get access to it below: